Create a Wildfire Emergency Response Plan for Your Business

 - Make sure you have adequate fuel, and carpool if you can

-- Stay inside of a vehicle or building if you can—only travel on foot as a last resort
+- Stay inside of a vehicle or building if you can—travel on foot only as a last resort

-- Keep in contact with your employees and any external contacts throughout the emergency
+- Keep in contact with your employees and any external connections throughout the emergency

 While nobody wants to have to evacuate, being prepared and planning ahead can make such a huge difference when you have to get out safely.
-You’ll have much more peace of mind that you have everything you need, and you’ll be able to make sure that everyone at risk is safe.
-So if you do get those evacuation orders, it will be just a little less stressful.
+You’ll have more peace of mind that you have everything you need, and you’ll be able to make sure that everyone at risk is safe.
+So if you do get those evacuation orders, your response will be more effective thanks to your emergency management planning.